Setting up GitLab on your Virtual Desktop

 Git is a version control system used for managing and keeping track of code changes over time.
 To allow collaborative development and sharing of code, you also might want to use a cloud-based hosting service like GitLab that lets you manage Git repositories.

-Virtual Desktops host a local GitLab server.
-It allows multiple users to work in parallel within workspace VMs on the same repo using Git.
-Because the local GitLab server can only be accessed from workspace VMs, the users are not able to send data out of the local GitLab.
+Virtual Machines host a local GitLab server.
+It allows multiple users to work in parallel within workspace Virtual Machines on the same repo using Git.
+Because the local GitLab server can only be accessed from workspace Virtual Machines, the users are not able to send data out of the local GitLab.

-Before you can start using GitLab in your Virtual Desktop, you have to set up an SSH key following the instructions detailed below.
+Before you can start using GitLab in your Virtual Machine, you have to set up an SSH key following the instructions detailed below.

 Instructions for Linux